Wogenie/Brain-Tumor-Detection-Classification-Segmentation/README.md

 📜 License

-For educational and research purposes only.
+This project is for educational and research purposes only.